ahmed20455/movie_recommendation_system/README.md

 The **Movie Recommendation System** is an innovative web application designed to help users discover new films based on their preferences.
 Utilizing advanced machine learning techniques, this application delivers personalized movie suggestions, enhancing the viewing experience.

+## Deployment

+The app is deployed on [Movies-Recommendation-System](https://movie-recommendation-systemmrs.streamlit.app/)
 ## 🌟 Key Features

 - **Dynamic Recommendations**: Get personalized movie recommendations based on a selected title.